Zapier | Set Up

 • Zapier will attempt to pull information from a recent lead in your SalesRabbit account.
 If Zapier cannot find a recent example, try creating a new test lead(s) that meet the requirements set in the trigger.

-• Before you can use a form as an event trigger, you must build a form using the form builder in the SalesRabbit web app.
+• Note: before choosing to use a form as an event trigger, a form must be built using the Form Builder in the SalesRabbit web app.

 • The data from the selected form will be sent to Zapier when the form is submitted from a lead in the SalesRabbit mobile app.